Creative Facilitation: "A whole new mindset"

 I’ll share a simple model of networks to show how you can shift the way you think about meetings and workshops.
 Move away from hierarchy towards more creative, peer-to-peer engagement

-Cafe processes for connecting and conversation
+Varied conversational processes for connecting and conversation

 Full circle and other methods to speed up feedback and avoid the agony of “creeping death” reporting from breakouts